-Nam e of tr ade union 1.
-On behalf of the above named trade union I apply for approval of rules for a political fund ballot/political fund under the Trade Union and Labour Relations (Northern Ireland) Order 1995.
-2. Two copies of the rules for a political fund ballot/political fund are enclosed each authenticated by the signatures of three members of the executive committee or other governing body of the trade union.
-3. The political fund ballot/political fund rules were adopted by the trade union:- a in accordance with its rules by (state in what manner) 200 b by a majority of members of the trade union voting for the purpose. c by a majority of delegates of the trade union voting at a meeting called for the purpose.
-5. respondence relating to this application should be sent to the following ress:- General Secretary or other Principal Officer Dolor to an appropriate
+- 1. On behalf of the above named trade union I apply for approval of rules for a \political fund ballot/political fund under the Trade Union and Labour Relations (Northern Ireland) Order 1995. - 2.
+Two copies of the rules for a \political fund ballot/political fund are enclosed, each authenticated by the signatures of three members of the executive committee or other governing body of the trade union. - 3.
+The \political fund ballot/political fund rules were adopted by the trade union:- - \a in accordance with its rules by (state in what manner) - \b by a majority of members of the trade union voting for the purpose. - \c by a majority of delegates of the trade union voting at a meeting called for the purpose. - 5.
+Correspondence relating to this application should be sent to the following address:-

+\\\\\General Secretary or other Principal Officer